decuant/wxEncode/README.md

 the application uses wxLua 2.8.12.3 - Lua 5.2.2

+to run the application simply install the wxLua package in your machine, download this application, make the wxLua package visible in the execution environment (PATH in Windows) and run it with this very command: lua wxMain

 encode an ASCII file to utf_8.
 create a sample file with some Unicode page blocks.
 check file's UTF_8 code by blocks of validity [see Unicode RFC 3629](https://tools.ietf.org/html/rfc3629#section-4).